om13rajpal/scanago/README.md

 3. **Rate Mess Food:**
     Rate the food in the mess to provide feedback.

+4. **Admin Panel:**
+    To view the admin panel, register yourself with the email `admin@gmail.com` and a password of your choice.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the coding standards and include relevant tests for your changes.